socrata/dev.socrata.com/docs/datatypes/number.md

 {% endhighlight %}

-The following table describes the operators that can be used with Numbers.
+The following table describes the operators that can be used with `Number`s.

 | Operator     | Description                                                    |
 | ---           | ---                                                            |